 Benign Paroxysmal Positional Vertigo (BPPV) typically causes vertigo or “spinning.”
 Patients commonly report that they feel the room spinning with specific position changes and may refer to their “crystals being loose.”
 This diagnosis is quickly and effectively treated with a repositioning maneuver with the supervision of a physical therapist.

-A prescription for vestibular rehabilitation or vertigo therapy is preferred, although you may begin therapy without it by self-referring.
-Discuss this with your Primary Care Physician if you feel that you may be benefit from vestibular rehabilitation or vertigo therapy.
+A prescription for vestibular rehabilitation or vertigo therapy is preferred, but you may begin therapy without it by self-referring.
+Please discuss this with your Primary Care Physician if you feel that you may benefit from vestibular rehabilitation or vertigo therapy.